Kids

 It may take a little bit of extra care, but you can brighten a child’s holiday season with the right gift.

-The team at the Children’s Cerebral Palsy Treatment Center wish you and yours a joyous holiday season!
+The team at the Children’s Cerebral Palsy Treatment Center wishes you and yours a joyous holiday season!

 Gift Ideas for Children With Cerebral Palsy